Two arrested for shooting at Lake Dine and Dance in Painesville; police working to identify additional suspects - News Break

 Two arrested for shooting at Lake Dine and Dance in Painesville; police working to identify additional suspects

-In an update to residents and community members Tuesday, the department announced that two men were arrested for their role in the incident, but officials are still searching for additional suspects.
+In a update to residents and community members on Tuesday, the department announced that two men were arrested for their role in the incident, but they were still in search of additional suspects.

 One of the suspects was arrested in Atlanta, Georgia on Friday by the Southeast Regional Fugitive Task Force after the Northern Ohio Violent Fugitive Task Force learned that the man had left the state heading south.
 The second suspect was arrested by the Sherriff's office with assistance from the probation department.